torchbox/k8s-ts-ingress/docs/compression.md

 # HTTP compression

 HTTP compression allows the response body of an HTTP transation to be compressed to reduce its size, saving bandwidth and decreasing page load times.
+The gzip, deflate and brotli algorithms are supported.

+gzip and deflate are almost identical; since deflate doesn't include a checksum, it is slightly faster than gzip.
+However, some common web browsers implement a broken version of deflate, so gzip will be preferred over deflate if the client requests both.

-Both the gzip and Brotli algorithms are supported; gzip is the most common and widely-supported algorithm, while Brotli is a newer algorithm specifically designed to perform well for typical HTTP content (like HTML).
+Brotli is a newer algorithm specifically designed to perform well for typical HTTP content (like HTML), but is much slower than gzip for modest gains in compression ratio.
+(It is designed for content to be pre-compressed rather than compressed on demand.)

-SDCH (an experimental delta-compression algorithm) and deflate (an uncommon gzip-like format) are not supported.
+SDCH (an experimental delta-compression algorithm) is not supported.

 HTTP compression is enabled by default.
 To disable compression on an Ingress, set the `ingress.kubernetes.io/compress-enable` annotation to `"false"`: